The End (Lost): On the island

-On the way to the heart of the Island, Jack's group encounters the Man in Black's group.
-Jack tells the Man in Black that he is going to kill him, and together with Desmond, they travel to the heart of the Island.
+On the way to the Heart of the Island, Jack's group encounters the Man in Black's group.
+Jack tells the Man in Black that he is going to kill him, and together with Desmond, they travel to the Heart of the Island.
 Jack tells Sawyer that he believes Desmond can kill the Man in Black because he thinks Jacob brought Desmond back not as bait but as a weapon.
-Desmond tells Jack that destroying the island and killing the Man in Black do not matter because he is going down to the heart of the island and leaving for another place.
-Jack and the Man in Black lower Desmond down to the heart of the island and Desmond reaches a chamber, leading to a glowing pool with an elongated stone at its center.
-Immune to the pool's electromagnetic energy, Desmond manages to remove the giant stone stopper in the center of the pool.
+Desmond tells Jack that destroying the island and killing the Man in Black doesn't matter because he is going down to the Heart of the Island and leaving for another place.

+Jack and the Man in Black lower Desmond down to the Heart of the Island and Desmond reaches a chamber, leading to a glowing pool with an elongated stone at its center.
+Immune to the pool's electromagnetic energy, Desmond manages to remove the giant stone cork at the center of the pool.
 However, the light goes out and the pool dries up, setting about the destruction of the island which the Man in Black predicted.
 A result of Desmond's act is an unforeseen side-effect of making the Man in Black mortal again.
-During a prolonged fight, the Man in Black stabs Jack in the same spot where his appendix was taken out and almost kills Jack when Kate shoots the Man in Black in the back, allowing Jack to kick the Man in Black off the cliff to his death.
-The island continues to crumble and Jack realizes that he has to restore the light of the heart of the Island.
+During a prolonged fight, the Man in Black stabs Jack in the same spot where his appendix was taken out and almost kills Jack when Kate shoots the Man in Black, allowing Jack to kick the Man in Black off the cliff to his death.
+The island continues to crumble and Jack realizes that he has to restore the light at the Heart of the Island.
 He tells Kate to get Claire Littleton (Emilie de Ravin) on the plane and leave the island in case he fails.
 The two profess their love for each other and Kate leaves with Sawyer while Hurley and Ben follow Jack back to the pool.